 Emory is renowned for its dedicated undergrad creative writing program, which draws the very best visiting scholars and writers.
-Students here have the chance to attend intimate question and answer session with award-winning authors, study a range of genres, compete for writing awards and scholarships, and work closely with an adviser to complete a honors project.
+Students here have the chance to attend intimate question-and-answer session with award-winning authors, study a range of genres, compete for writing awards and scholarships, and work closely with an adviser to complete an honors project.

 #5: Oberlin College